Of Counsel

 Community Involvement

-Suzanne and her sons attend Access Church in Saint Johns, Florida, which is affiliated with North Point Community Church in Alpharetta, Georgia.
+Suzanne and her sons attend Christ’s Church, Mandarin Campus in Jacksonville, Florida.
 Since 2019, Suzanne has served as a member of the Board of Directors of Creeks Youth Lacrosse, a Sports Board under Creeks Athletic Association in Saint Johns, Florida.
 The purpose of Creeks Youth Lacrosse is to foster and encourage interest and participation in recreational lacrosse, focusing on the age groups of Kindergarten through Middle School, at all levels of core competencies and skill.
 Fun, fundamentals and friendship are hallmarks of CYL.